- What is PCOS?

 Treatment options include:

-- Metformin: This is often our first line of treatment, as it helps lower fasting glucose, reduces insulin levels, and supports overall metabolic function.
-By reducing insulin resistance, metformin can help rebalance androgen levels and restore ovulation in some patients.
+This is often our first line of therapy, as it helps lower fasting glucose, reduces insulin levels, and supports overall metabolic function.
+By reducing insulin resistance, metformin can help rebalance androgen levels and, in some cases, restore ovulation.

-- GLP-1 medications (e.g., semaglutide, tirzepatide): These medications not only support weight loss and appetite regulation but also improve insulin sensitivity.
-Many patients have even experienced unexpected improvements in fertility after starting these treatments.
+GLP-1 therapies (like Tirzepatide) support weight management and appetite regulation while also improving insulin sensitivity.
+Many patients notice steady weight loss, better energy, and even improvements in fertility after starting this treatment.

-- Hormone regulation: For patients with irregular cycles or high androgen symptoms, we may consider oral contraceptives to regulate bleeding and suppress ovarian androgen production.
-However, we emphasize that birth control pills treat the symptoms — not the cause —and are used selectively, based on patient goals.
+For patients with irregular cycles or high androgen symptoms, we may consider oral contraceptives to regulate bleeding and suppress ovarian androgen production.
+While birth control pills can effectively manage symptoms, they do not address the underlying cause of PCOS, so they are used selectively in alignment with your health goals.

-- Holistic support and education: We work closely with patients to identify contributing factors such as chronic stress, poor sleep, or undiagnosed insulin resistance.
-Our concierge and weight management programs allow for personalized treatment plans, frequent check-ins, and continual adjustment to ensure progress.
+We work closely with patients to identify contributing factors such as chronic stress, poor sleep, or undiagnosed insulin resistance.
+Through our concierge primary care, hormone replacement therapy, and medical weight management programs, we provide frequent check-ins, ongoing lab monitoring, and continuous plan adjustments to ensure meaningful progress and long-term results.

 PCOS Prevention